Attempted acquisition of Time Warner Cable by Comcast: Media properties

 Time Warner Cable has few media properties, most of which are local news channels such as NY1, and regional sports networks such as Time Warner Cable SportsNet and SportsNet LA.
 Comcast owns several similar services through NBCUniversal, including New England Cable News and Comcast SportsNet, which serve different markets from TWC's news and sports channels.
 Both companies also own minority stakes in SportsNet New York and MLB Network.

-Time Warner Cable should not be confused with Time Warner Inc. (now known as WarnerMedia), which owns Warner Bros.
+Time Warner Cable should not be confused with Time Warner Inc. (now known as Warner Bros.
+Discovery), which owns Warner Bros.
 Entertainment (including Warner Bros.
 Television and a 50% stake in The CW), pay TV networks such as HBO and Cinemax, several other national cable channels such as TruTV, CNN and Cartoon Network and other properties which compete with Comcast's NBCUniversal division, but which spun off Time Warner Cable as a completely separate company in March 2009, Time Warner Inc. also spun off AOL in December 2009.